Esteghlal Khuzestan F.C.: 2015–16 season

 Before the start of the 2015–16 season Esteghlal Khuzestan signed many of Foolad Novin's players and was a major surprise, as it started well in the season.
 Esteghlal Khuzestan had four consecutive winning streak at the 12th week, which made Esteghlal Khuzestan finished champion of the first half of the season.
 After a great result with Abdollah Veisi, Esteghlal Khuzestan managed to keep its shape at the second half of the season.
-On January 1, 2016 Esteghlal Khuzestan lost to Persepolis which made the race tighter for first place, and also made Esteghlal Khuzestan fall to second place, Esteghlal became first after 17th week.
+On January 1, 2016, Esteghlal Khuzestan lost to Persepolis which made the race tighter for first place, and also made Esteghlal Khuzestan fall to second place, Esteghlal became first after 17th week.
 The head coach Abdollah Veisi later said that their main goal was to take place at AFC Champions League.
 Esteghlal Khuzestan qualified to the AFC Champions League on 8 May, for the first time in its history.
 Esteghlal Khuzestan won the league title on 13 May after a 2–0 win over Zob Ahan.

 Relegation

 Following a poor start to the following season, 6 points were deduced from Esteghlal Khuzestan by FIFA.
 Dariush Yazdi was sacked and Karim Boostani replaced the coach.
 Results ultimately did not improve under Boostani and he was replaced with Mohammad Alavi.
-Esteghlal Khuzestan were relegated from the Persian Gulf Pro League to Azadegan League on 3 May 2019, after a 4–2 loss to Esteghlal.
+Esteghlal Khuzestan were relegated from the Persian Gulf Pro League to Azadegan League on 3 May 2019.